Bilevel Autoresearch: Meta-Autoresearching Itself: Discussion

 \textbf{H2 (Group~C $>$ Group~B): Supported.} Group~C's mean absolute improvement ($-0.045 \pm 0.030$) is 7.5$\times$ Group~B's ($-0.006 \pm 0.006$).
 Despite high variance ($\pm 0.030$), two of three repeats produced dramatic improvements ($-0.065$, $-0.058$), and the separation between Groups~C and~B is large relative to the within-group variance, providing meaningful evidence that Level~2 adds value beyond Level~1.5.

-\textbf{H3 (Level~2 discovers novel mechanisms autonomously): Supported.} Across three independent repeats, Level~2 generated mechanisms from three distinct active domains (combinatorial optimization, online learning, DOE) without being told which domains to consider (a fourth domain, Bayesian optimization, was attempted but reverted due to a missing dependency).
+\textbf{H3 (Level~2 autonomously generates and injects new mechanisms): Supported.} Across Group~C's three independent repeats, Level~2 generated mechanisms from three distinct active domains (combinatorial optimization, online learning, DOE) without being told which specific mechanism to implement, though the Level~2 prompt suggested broad adjacent domains (a fourth domain, Bayesian optimization, was attempted but reverted due to a missing dependency).
 Code generation succeeded on the first attempt in all six sessions (zero retries).
-Five of six mechanisms passed import validation and were activated.
+Five of six generated code artifacts passed import validation and were activated; among the active named mechanisms, Level~2 instantiated Tabu Search, multi-armed bandit exploration, and systematic orthogonal exploration.

-\textbf{H4 (Group~D $\approx$ Group~C: Level~1.5 is not essential when Level~2 is present): Supported with caveats.} Group~D's mean ($-0.034 \pm 0.031$) is lower than Group~C's ($-0.045 \pm 0.030$), but the difference is within the variance of both groups given $n=3$.
-Level~2 alone is sufficient to produce large improvements in two of three repeats; Level~1.5 does not appear to be a necessary condition.
-The caveat is that D's R1 produced essentially no improvement, whereas Group~C had no zero-improvement repeat, suggesting Level~1.5 may provide modest robustness by enriching the search trace that Level~2 reads.
+\textbf{H4 (Group~D $\approx$ Group~C without Level~1.5): Suggestive but inconclusive.} Group~D's mean ($-0.034 \pm 0.031$) is lower than Group~C's ($-0.045 \pm 0.030$), but the difference is within the variance of both groups given $n=3$.
+Group~D produced large improvements in two of three repeats, suggesting that removing Level~1.5 does not necessarily prevent strong outcomes.
+However, the per-repeat reports show that Group~D's generated mechanism patches were not successfully applied or validated, so Group~D is not a clean test of successful Level~2 injection without Level~1.5.
+The remaining evidence suggests that Level~1.5 may provide modest robustness by enriching the search trace that Level~2 reads, but a cleaner ablation is needed.